How to Improve Your Credit Score in 7 Simple Steps

 5. Make Frequent Payments

-Making multiple payments each month will not directly improve your credit score, but the results of multiple payments each month will.
+Making multiple payments each month will not directly improve your credit score, but the results of multiple payments each month might.

 The credit reporting agencies do not track the amount of payments you make towards your revolving debt.
-However, when making frequent payments, you’re more likely to avoid missed payments and lower your credit utilization ratio.
+However, when making frequent payments, you’re more likely to avoid missed payments and lower the ratio between the amount you owe versus the amount you can borrow, while bringing down the principal balance of your loan.

-Another way to lower your credit utilization that increases your credit score is to contact your credit issuer and ask for an increase in credit limits.
+Another way to lower your credit utilization so you can raise your credit score is to contact your credit issuer and ask for an increase with your credit limit.

 Keep in mind, you must be in good standing with your credit issuer for this to work, and you will experience a hard pull inquiry on your credit report.